Pirates vs. Cubs Player Props Betting Odds

-You can wager on player prop bet odds for Nico Hoerner, Bryan Reynolds and others on the Chicago Cubs and Pittsburgh Pirates heading into their matchup at 7:05 PM ET on Tuesday at PNC Park.
+Player prop bet odds for Nico Hoerner, Bryan Reynolds and others are available when the Chicago Cubs visit the Pittsburgh Pirates at PNC Park on Wednesday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with BetMGM!